-Waterproofing services include identification and offering solutions to home and business owners who are dealing with moisture intrusion issues.
-These issues most often involve subterranean spaces such as basements or crawlspaces, but moisture problems can occur on any floor of a building.
-Knowing what the appropriate moisture levels should be is key to this process.
+Our business and residential waterproofing services include identifying the water entry point and offering moisture intrusion solutions.
+These moisture mitigation issues most often involve subterranean spaces such as basements or crawlspaces, but business/household moisture problems can occur on any floor of a building.

-Waterproofing a home or business involves processes such as perimeter drainage systems, foundation restoration, and exterior modifications such as proper grading and downspout configuration.
+Waterproofing a home or business in New Jersey or Philadelphia involves processes such as perimeter drainage systems, foundation restoration, and exterior modifications such as proper grading and downspout configuration.

 If water is seeping through the foundation in numerous areas then a perimeter drain with a sump pump system is often the best course of action.
 These systems are done by digging a trench around the perimeter of the basement and allowing water to pass through the foundation and into these drainage systems which then direct the water to a sump pump which pumps it out of the basement.

 If there is an isolated area or two where moisture penetrates the foundation, spot repairs can be utilized.
 When no actual water is coming through the foundation or floor, but moisture in the form of vapor is causing a humidity issue, sealing the foundation walls and floors is a possible solution.
 It is very important to understand which type of problem you are having so you are provided with the proper solution.
 The perimeter drainage system is very effective, but it is also very expensive with costs running in the tens of thousands of dollars.

 “We were lucky to have found Moisture Science Collingswood after we found mold growing on our main floor.
 Tom was quick in scheduling an estimate and found significant mold growth and water seepage in our basement.
 We hired his company for mold remediation and basement waterproofing.
 He and his team got the job done quickly and professionally.
 Honest pricing too.
 Happy to support a great local business!”